 Car Title Loan Annual Percentage Rates (APRs)

 Car title loan Annual Percentage Rates (APRs) vary from state to state and lender to lender.
-They are usually quoted usually the Monthly interest rate.
+They are usually quoted using the Monthly interest rate.
 Monthly interest rates of 20% (240% APR) plus are not uncommon.